GSA/digitalgov.gov/content/resources/introduction-to-translation-technology.md

 According to the Department of Justice’s Limited English Proficiency Committee of the Title VI Interagency Working Group:

-{{< box >}}“If the entity utilizes machine translation software, the entity should have a human translator proofread all content containing vital information before posting it to ensure the accuracy of the translated information.
-Website content that is translated and checked by qualified human translators is more likely to be accurate and locatable by LEP users.”
+{{< box >}}“_If the entity utilizes machine translation software, the entity should have a human translator proofread all content containing vital information before posting it to ensure the accuracy of the translated information.
+Website content that is translated and checked by qualified human translators is more likely to be accurate and locatable by LEP users._”
 — [Improving Access to Public Websites and Digital Services for Limited English Proficient (LEP) Persons (PDF, 2.4 MB, 17 pages, December 2021)](https://www.lep.gov/sites/lep/files/media/document/2021-12/2021_12_07_Website_Language_Access_Guide_508.pdf#page=5){{< /box >}}

 Related, the Department of Health and Human Services (HHS) tells health programs covered by Section 1557 of the Affordable Care Act:

-{{< box >}}“[B]ecause written translation must be provided by a qualified translator, automated translation alone likely would not be sufficient.
+{{< box >}}“_[B]ecause written translation must be provided by a qualified translator, automated translation alone likely would not be sufficient.
 Machine translation, which is one type of automated translation technology, translates text by performing simple substitution of words using statistical techniques.
 Given differences across languages in syntax, figures of speech, and vocabulary, the simple substitution of words using statistical techniques may produce highly unreliable translations for certain languages and written content.
-A quality check performed by a qualified translator, such as reviewing the translation for accuracy and editing the translation if needed, would likely be necessary.
+A quality check performed by a qualified translator, such as reviewing the translation for accuracy and editing the translation if needed, would likely be necessary._"
 — Question 42 in [Section 1557: Frequently Asked Questions](https://www.hhs.gov/civil-rights/for-individuals/section-1557/1557faqs/index.html#General%20Questions){{< /box >}}

 HHS encourages the health programs to understand the strengths and weaknesses of the technology and software programs that qualified translators use.